 Botswana and Zambia

-Travel to the edge of the Okavango Delta and Chobe National Park then onto Luangwa National Park in Zambia to capture unforgettable moments on your camera with professional photographer Tom Murphy.
-Ride in an open-air Land Cruiser with our expert local guides who are adept at finding leopards, lions, elephants, African wild dogs, giraffes, and other wildlife while positioning the vehicle for the best photographic opportunities.
-Spend a night at spectacular Victoria Falls – the widest curtain of water in the world.
+Travel to the edge of the Okavango Delta and Chobe National Park in Botswana then to South Luangwa National Park in Zambia to capture unforgettable moments on your camera with professional photographer Tom Murphy.
+Ride in an open-air Land Cruisers with our expert local guides who are adept at finding leopards, lions, elephants, African wild dogs, giraffes, and other wildlife while positioning the vehicle for the best photographic opportunities.
+Spend two nights near spectacular Victoria Falls – the widest curtain of water in the world.
 Travel to Mfuwe in South Luangwa National Park – Zambia’s most abundant wildlife sanctuary.
-Relish overnighting in mobile camps in Botswana, staying at a luxurious resort within walking distance of Victoria Falls, and then move into permanent safari tents overlooking the Luangwa River in Zambia.
+Relish overnighting in mobile camps in Botswana, enjoy the views from the lodge near Victoria Falls, and revel in the permanent safari tents overlooking the Luangwa River in Zambia.

 - Feel the pulse of the African bush during carefree mobile camping in Botswana.